 Are you a dog lover?
-Are you keen to try trail-running with your four-legged friend?
+Are you keen to try trail running with your four-legged friend?
 Then why not consider Canicross?

 Canicross is a hugely popular and growing sport that allows runners to take part in races and events with their dogs.
-It was first introduced to the UK in 2000 and now thousands of runners and their pets are enjoying off-road running together.
+It was first introduced to the UK in 2000, and now thousands of runners and their pets are enjoying off-road running together.

-My Staffie loves a little run but nothing more than three miles.
+My Staffie loves a little run, but nothing more than three miles.
 My male Husky is too strong for Canicross and will be Bikejored by my husband, but Luna and I have run together since she was fit and well enough.
 She had been severely mistreated and suffered starvation when her previous owners moved out and left her behind.
 Luna and I have an amazing bond, we are even closer because of our running.

 Consider trail running

-When you decide to run with your dog it is better to consider trail.
+When you decide to run with your dog, it’s better to consider the trails.
 Off-road running is much kinder on your dog’s joints.
-In fact Canicross was named by combining Canine and Cross Country.
+In fact, Canicross was named by combining ‘Canine’ and ‘Cross Country’.
 On the odd occasion I do run on roads or harder ground with Luna, I cover her paws with a product called Mushers Secret to protect her paws.
 I always make sure I carry it along with water for her during our runs.
 Water is very important even on short routes and in cool conditions.
-I never run with her when it’s warm as heatstroke can be a real danger.
+I never run with her when it’s warm, as heatstroke can be a real danger.